vadimtimakin/end2end-HKR-research/README.md

 There are two ways to get the cropped words from the sheet: `detection` and `segmentation`.
 We tried them both.
 For each one we've chosen the current SOTA model: `YOLOV5` and `Detectron` respectively.

 ### Validation strategy
-Our validation strategy for detection part is a Stratified K-fold split based on the both `sheet orientation` and `language on a sheet`.
-We were forced to use only a single fold on inference due to the time limits.
-We split the data into 2w0 folds and took one of them (train 95%, validation 5%).
+Due to the time limits on inference we were forced to use a stratified train-test split validation (train 95%, validation 5%) instead of a Stratified K-fold split.
+Our stratify criteria is based on the both `sheet orientation` and `language on a sheet`.

 ### Detection (YOLOV5)